makinacorpus/django-screamshot/README.rst

 waitfor
   CSS3 selector.
 The screenshot will be performed only once this selector is satisfied.
-Typical usage: if your page contains an heavy javascript processing, you can add a CSS class on an element when the processing is finished to make sure the screenshot will get the page properly rendered.
+Typical usage: if your page contains a heavy javascript processing, you can add a CSS class on an element when the processing is finished to make sure the screenshot will get the page properly rendered.